Developer Guide

 Extensions:

-- 3a1.
-CampusBridge shows an invalid command format error.
+- 2a1.
+CampusBridge shows an error message indicating the invalid command format.

 Use case ends.